home-assistant/home-assistant.io/source/_components/uscis.markdown

  - /components/sensor.uscis/
 ---

-The `uscis` sensor component allows you get updates on your USCIS case using your case/receipt number.
+The `uscis` sensor integration allows you get updates on your USCIS case using your case/receipt number.
 The sensor gets the case information from [USCIS Website]( https://egov.uscis.gov/casestatus/landing.do)

 ## {% linkable_title Configuration %}